MK2 module kits with aluminum gears are in stock. Kits ship 1-2 days after order is placed.

 For a complete list of required parts and parts included with the kits, please review the parts lists.
 I you are looking to minimize your robot BOM (bill of materials) cost, the fundamentals kit is the most economical solution.

 Many gear ratios can be achieved by using different off-the-shelf gears.
 The table below shows gearing options and unadjusted free speeds with REV Robotics NEO motors.
 The gears included with the standard kit result in an unadjusted free speed of 11.9 ft/s.
 We find this ratio to be a good balance between speed, pushing power, and brown out susceptibility.
 The standard kit uses 14T, 42T, 26T, and 18T gears.
 The standard kit with all steel gears uses 16T, 40T, 24T, and 20T gears.

 REV Robotics NEO motors or Vex Robotics Falcon 500 motors are recommended.
 However, the module is compatible with CIM and Mini Cim motors, as well as many gearboxes that use the typical CIM mounting bolt pattern and 8mm shaft.
 Please note that the standard module kit ships with 8mm bore motor pinions.
 If you would like to use Falcon 500 motors you will need to purchase the splined pinions or 8mm round Falcon 500 shaft separately.

 The module easily mounts to common 2”X1” frame material.
 The module typically mounts on top of the robot chassis, however, there is also clearance for the module to mount below the chassis to maximize ground clearance.

 The MK2 module design requires the length of both motor shafts to be reduced by about 0.3in.
 Alternatively, a CIMCoder or spacer can be used to eliminate the need to cut the motor shafts.

-- NEO, Aluminum Gear Configuration - 4.9 pounds
+- NEOs, Standard Configuration - 4.9 pounds